microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/tasks-list-lists.md

 ---
 title: "List lists"
-description: "Get a list of the baseTaskList objects and their properties."
+description: "Get a list of the baseTaskList objects of a user and their properties."
 author: "devindrajit"
 ms.localizationpriority: medium
 ms.prod: "outlook"